×

 All about Epidosite and Pegmatite Properties

 Know all about Epidosite and Pegmatite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite and Pegmatite belong to Igneous Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Pegmatite is Pegmatitic.
 Epidosite appears Dull and Soft and Pegmatite appears Layered, Banded, Veined and Shiny.
-The luster of Epidosite is not available while that of Pegmatite is grainy, pearly and vitreous.
+The luster of Epidosite is while that of Pegmatite is grainy, pearly and vitreous.
 Epidosite is available in black, brown, light to dark grey colors whereas Pegmatite is available in black, brown, cream, green, grey, pink, red, rust, silver, white, yellow colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Pegmatite are creating artwork, jewelry, source of corundum, tourmalines, beryls and topaz.